Fort Boise Military Reserve Cemetery

 Online Search for Fort Boise Military Cemetery Records

 Originally located a half mile south at the old Boise Barracks, the cemetery was moved to this location in 1906 after a flash flood roared down Cottonwood Creek causing major damage and erosion to the graves.
 The officer in charge of the move described the new location, about a half mile north, as somewhat "desirable" and somewhat "level."
-A total of 166 graves were moved, including those of enlisted men, officers, some officers families, and civilians.
+Graves included those of enlisted men, officers, some officers’ families, and civilians.

 A short time later, additional graves were discovered at the original site by soldiers using the old cemetery as a target range.
 Military activity was halted until these graves were disinterred and moved to the new cemetery location.
 Additional burials took place -- along with disinterments -- through the spring of 1913 when the Boise Barracks were closed.

 Three more unknown people were given solders' burials at the cemetery in 1998.
 The military ceremony conducted by the Department of Veterans Affairs took place on Memorial Day, 1998.
 The three, presumed to be Civil War veterans, were unearthed during flood control excavation in the vicinity of the original cemetery.
-Today a total 247 enlisted men, officers, officers' family members, and civilians are laid to rest at the Fort Boise Miliary Cemetery.
+Today a total 252 enlisted men, officers, officers' family members, and civilians are laid to rest at the Fort Boise Military Reserve Cemetery.

 Care and Maintenance:

 The care and maintenance of the cemetery fell upon the city park caretakers, now known as Boise Parks and Recreation.
 In the early years, the major challenge was to prevent and restore amenities caused by vandalism.
 The site was somewhat isolated in the late 1940s through the early 1970s.
 Graves were sometimes used as targets, markers were stolen, fencing and gates painted, and the flag pole was disabled.